SomeCatCode/whispergram/README.md

 ```

 ## Functionality
 The container listens for new voice messages in a specified Telegram chat.
-Each received voice message is transcribed using Whisper, and the resulting text transcription is automatically posted as a reply in the same chat.
+Each received voice message is transcribed with Whisper, and the resulting text transcription is automatically posted as a reply in the same chat.

-## How can I get my Telegram ID
+## How do I get my Telegram ID?
-If TELEGRAM_USER_ID is set to 0, you can write "?ID?" (without the quotes) in any room. and you get your own ID + that of the room/chat-partners.
+If TELEGRAM_USER_ID is set to 0, you can write "?ID?" (without quotes) in each room.
+You will then receive your own ID and that of the room/chat partner.
 !!
-Attention as long as TELEGRAM_USER_ID is set to 0 this is triggered for every person who writes "?ID?"!!
-After TELEGRAM_USER_ID has been set to your own ID, the command is only triggered for yourself
+Attention: As long as TELEGRAM_USER_ID is set to 0, this command is triggered for every person who writes "?ID?".
+As soon as TELEGRAM_USER_ID is set to your own ID, the command is only triggered for yourself.

-## How to Exclude Channel
+## How to exclude channels and users
-"?ID?" (without the quotes) in a room.
-Then write the received room/user ID under the variable BLOCKED_USERS_CHANNELS.
-Multiple ids are separated with ,
+Write "?ID?" (without quotes) in a room.
+Then write the room/user ID received under the variable BLOCKED_USERS_CHANNELS.
+Multiple IDs are separated by commas.
-Note: Users have a positive ID and chat rooms have a negative one
+Note: Users have a positive ID and chat rooms a negative one.

 ## License
 This project is licensed under the MIT licence.
 Details can be found in the LICENSE file.